teem2/dreemgldemo/compositions/guide/README.md

     npm install

-Once the dependancies have been installed, the example provided by the guide can be found mointed on [/guide](http://localhost:2000/guide).
+Once the dependancies have been installed, the example provided by the guide can be found mounted on [/guide](http://localhost:2000/guide).

 The guide will walk you through building a simple component that talks to a server-side web service.
 This component will provide a search object and simple UI for the [OMDB](http://omdbapi.com/) database, but a more generic (and synchronous)